Carbonaires

 Section 01 — Executive Summary

-Datacenter Decarbonisation: Where Carbon Removal Meets Digital Infrastructure
+Datacentre Decarbonisation: Where Carbon Removal Meets Digital Infrastructure

-The AI boom is driving an unprecedented surge in datacenter energy demand.
+The AI boom is driving an unprecedented surge in datacentre energy demand.
 As clean energy deployment struggles to keep pace, Carbon Dioxide Removal (CDR) has emerged as the critical bridge between technological growth and climate commitments.

-Datacenter Energy as % of Global Electricity
+Datacentre Energy as % of Global Electricity

 Source: IEA / Statista